 As a Systems Engineer your role is to provide technical engineering support to the NZ Army's Communication Information Systems (CIS) fleet.

-During your training you will learn everything required to provide the full range of services required to keep channels of communication open.
-From local area networks and routers, to satellites and telephone exchanges, you will be able to engineer, diagnose and repair voice and data communication equipment used by the Army.
+During your training you will learn everything required to provide a range of services required to keep channels of communication open.
+Working with local area networks and managing routing, encryption and communication links, you will be able to engineer, diagnose and repair cabling and other Army communications equipment.

 Job on base